bjorsq/bjorsq.github.com/_posts/2014-07-25-baked-lemon-cheesecake.md

 6. Place in the oven and bake for 10 minutes, then remove and cool
 7. Mix all the other ingredients together in a bowl and whip them all up to a creamy texture
 8. Pour into the cake tin
-9. Bake in the oven for 20 minutes, then reduce the heat to 90&degC/gas 2 and bake for a further 30 minutes.
+9. Bake in the oven for 20 minutes, then reduce the heat to 100&deg;C / 200&deg;F / gas 1 and bake for a further 30 minutes.
 10. Switch off the oven, open the oven door and let the cheesecake cool slowly in the oven for an hour or so.